 Don’t worry – you don’t have to be an expert to open up about mental health.
-You can follow these 5 simple steps:
+You can follow these three simple steps.

 "I don't expect my mates to fully understand my mental health problem, but when they acknowledge it must be difficult and don't dismiss my feelings, it helps a lot."